Janddda/termux-rootfs/README.md

 ## How to upgrade
 Incremental updates can be installed with command ```termux-upgrade-rootfs```.
-If the upgrading process fails, you can apply patch manually with command:
+If the upgrading process fails, you can try to apply patch manually with command:
 ```
   $ termux-apply-patch termux-rootfs-patch-inc-v${VERSION}.bin
 ```
 File 'termux-rootfs-patch-inc-v${VERSION}.bin' is a binary patch file that should be downloaded from the [releases page](https://github.com/xeffyr/termux-rootfs/releases).
 Label '${VERSION}' should be replaced with next version, for example 3.3.

-Currently, batch updates is not possible.
-So, for example, if you want to update from version 3.0 to 3.2, you need to upgrade to version 3.1 first and then to 3.2.

 ## Password login protection
 You can prevent using of termux by unwanted users by setting password with command '__passwd__' or '__termux-setup-rootfs__'.